SaltCON: Events

-The event has also featured charities, such as the Extra Life organization.

-Occasionally there are a few video games featured at the event.

 History

 The convention began in 2009, as a follow up to the Gathering of Strangers board game days that were held at the University of Utah.
 The first few years were held also at the U of U campus Officer's Club, but as attendance grew, they moved to the Royal Garden Inn, then to the Sheraton, and finally to the Davis Conference Center, where it has been held since 2014.

 Support for Other Events

 SaltCON supports other events and conventions all over Utah.
 They provide their game library, volunteers, and game teachers to many other events.